bobek/bobek.cz/source/blog/2021/written-standup.html.md

 ## How to Do Written Standup

 Written standup[[sidenote Can we call it standup, if you are sitting, when writing it?
-Maybe it should be called *situp* or standing desks have to required.]] is a simple process.
+Maybe it should be called *situp* or standing desks have to be required.]] is a simple process.
 Here are the steps involved:

 1. Simple automation creates a fresh standup document during the night.
 1. At the beginning of each day, each team member writes a short update about what they plan to work on that day.